derekvmcintire/veganuary/README.md

 You should see something like:
 ```
+➜  veganuary git:(main) ✗ python3 run_script.py
+Fetching data for stage 1...
-resolving stage results for cat A
+Exporting Cat A results for stage 1
-resolving stage results for cat B
+Exporting Cat B results for stage 1
-resolving stage results for cat C
+Exporting Cat C results for stage 1
-resolving stage results for cat D
+Exporting Cat D results for stage 1
+Exporting Cat A sprint and KOM results for stage 1
+Exporting Cat B sprint and KOM results for stage 1
+Exporting Cat C sprint and KOM results for stage 1
+Exporting Cat D sprint and KOM results for stage 1
+Done!
+Fetching data for stage 2...
-resolving prime results for cat A
+Exporting Cat A results for stage 2
-resolving prime results for cat B
+Exporting Cat B results for stage 2
-resolving prime results for cat C
+Exporting Cat C results for stage 2
-resolving prime results for cat D
+Exporting Cat D results for stage 2
+Exporting Cat A sprint and KOM results for stage 2
+Exporting Cat B sprint and KOM results for stage 2
+Exporting Cat C sprint and KOM results for stage 2
+Exporting Cat D sprint and KOM results for stage 2
+Done!
+➜  veganuary git:(main) ✗

 ```